tyleragreen/history/tags/mta.md

   - DID THIS HAPPEN?
 - Canceled fare increase on express buses from $4 to $5, saying they wouldn't be able to compete with private buses
   - Express buses are biggest money losers in the system
 - Source: "THE $1.50 SUBWAY RIDE: THE OVERVIEW;M.T.A.
-VOTE RAISES FARE ON SUBWAYS AND BUSES TO $1.50," *New York Times*, October 20, 1995. [link](http://www.nytimes.com/1995/10/20/nyregion/1.50-subway-ride-overview-mta-vote-raises-fare-subways-buses-1.50.html?pagewanted=all)
+VOTE RAISES FARE ON SUBWAYS AND BUSES TO $1.50," *The New York Times*, October 20, 1995. [link](http://www.nytimes.com/1995/10/20/nyregion/1.50-subway-ride-overview-mta-vote-raises-fare-subways-buses-1.50.html?pagewanted=all)
 - Tags: [conway](../tags/conway.md) [fare-increases](../tags/fare-increases.md) [mta](../tags/mta.md)

 ### MTA To Find